 - You have fraud allegations filed against you.

-i Ask for a waiver : You can ask the court to waive the filing fee for Chapter 7 bankruptcy when your income is lower than the federal poverty line, and you can't pay the fee in instalments.
+i Ask for a waiver : You can ask the Court to waive the filing fee for Chapter 7 bankruptcy when your income is lower than the federal poverty line, and you can't even pay the fee in installments.

-ii Arrange a repayment plan: Where there is a will, there is a way.
-You can ask the court to allow you to pay the bankruptcy filing fee in installments.
+ii Arrange a repayment plan: You can ask the Court to pay the bankruptcy filing fee in installments.
 In this case, you must pay the fee within 120 days of submitting the petition.

-iii Consult legal aid: Some legal aid offices give low or no cost legal advice to people who meet certain income requirements.
+iii Consult legal aid: Some legal aid offices give low or no-cost legal advice to people who meet specific income requirements.
 If you're eligible, they may agree to represent you without a fee.
-Here’s the downside: legal aid offices are slammed: they get way more requests for help than they can grant in a timely manner.
-It may take several months to get off the waitlist.
-If you can manage the long wait, this option may be good for you.

 iv Sell your stuff: In Chapter 7 bankruptcy, you're likely to lose non-exempt properties or assets.
-So if you don't have money for the filing fee, you can sell some of your stuff so you can make the payment.
+So, if you don't have money for the filing fee, you can sell some of your stuff to make the payment.
 Be aware, however, that the Court can ask about assets sold or transferred before you file, and your answers to those questions can affect how they respond to your case.

-You’ve probably heard that a bankruptcy filing can hit your credit score hard.
-If so, you heard right.
-Not only will bankruptcy down your credit score, it will also stay on your report for 7 to 10 years.
-That means your credit score is likely to stay low for that period as well.
+Not only will bankruptcy lower down your credit score, but it will also stay on your report for 7 to 10 years.
+That means your credit score is likely to remain low for that period as well.

-Well, after you have successfully discharged your debt, your credit utilization ratio goes down.
-That's the ratio between the amount of credit you have available and the amount of debt you owe.
-If you completely discharge your debt, your credit utilization ratio may actually go as low as zero.
+However, after you have successfully discharged your debt, your credit utilization ratio goes down.
+That's the ratio between the amount of credit available and the amount of debt you owe.
+If you completely discharge your debt, your credit utilization ratio may go as low as zero.

 Curious how?
-Here are the 10 tips for doing just that.
+Here are the ten tips for doing just that.

 The IRS recognizes these exemptions to cancellation of debt income:

-- 1 Amounts canceled as gifts, bequests, devises, or inheritances
+- Amounts canceled as gifts, bequests, devices, or inheritances.

-- 2 The cancellation of certain qualified student loan debt
+- The cancellation of certain qualified student loan debt.

-- 4 Canceled debt that would be deductible if you had simply paid it
+- Canceled debt that would be deductible if you had paid it.

-- 5 A qualified purchase price reduction given by the seller of property to the buyer
+- A qualified purchase price reduction given by the seller of the property to the buyer.

-- 6 Certain payments made under the Home Affordable Modification Program
+- Certain payments made under the Home Affordable Modification Program.

-- 7 Student loans debt discharged due to death or total and permanent disability of the student.
+- Student loan debt discharged due to death or total and permanent disability of the student.

 There are other instances as well.
-Certain kinds of cancelled debt may simply be excluded from gross income calculations, such as in a Title 11 bankruptcy case, or if you became insolvent immediately before the debt cancellation.
+Certain types of canceled debt may be excluded from gross income calculations, such as in a Title 11 bankruptcy case, or if you became insolvent immediately before the debt cancellation.
 Most consumer bankruptcy cases fall under Title 11.